merchantprotocol/documentation/docs/05_Magento_v1/05_Shipping_Payment_Filters/08_Data_Import.md

-Zones Manager includes built-in scripts to import compound prices, compound special prices and tier prices in a fast way.
+Our Zones Manager includes built-in scripts to import compound prices, compound special prices and tier prices in a fast way.

 ### Compound Price